Shanghai Construction Group: International projects

 SCG undertakes overseas construction projects and mining in Eritrea.
 It has an international focused subsidiary, the Shanghai (Group) Corporation for Foreign Economic & Technological Cooperation (SEFCO Group).

 The company's construction of a five star hotel in Cairo despite local political instability was cited by the New York Times in 2012 as an example of the endurance Chinese companies had in their bid to establish operations in Egypt.

-The SEFCO Group, a subsidiary of the company, acquired a 60% share in an Eritrean gold mine for $80 million at the end of 2011.

 In February 2014, Shanghai Construction Group was awarded a contract for a sewage tunnelling project in Edmonton, Canada.
 The $11-million bid marked the first time that a Chinese firm had done tunnelling work in North America.

 In 2014, the company was also contracted by the Tanzanian Ministry of Defence and National Service to construct 12,000 housing units for the Tanzanian Peoples’ Defence Force (TPDF) in a project financed by a $550m loan from the Exim Bank of China.

 Through an American subsidiary, the Group bought the Hyatt Regency Orange County hotel for $137 million in 2015, following a trend in which Chinese state owned construction firms are increasingly investing in overseas real estate.

+Mining activities

+Shanghai Construction Group is also involved in international mining operations.
+In December 2011, its subsidiary, the Shanghai (Group) Corporation for Foreign Economic & Technological Cooperation (SEFCO Group), acquired a 60% stake in the Zara gold mine in Eritrea for US$80 million.
+The acquisition marked a diversification of SCG's international portfolio, which previously focused primarily on construction and engineering.

+The Zara gold project, located near the town of Asmara, was developed as part of Eritrea’s efforts to attract foreign investment in its natural resource sector.
+The mine was expected to produce approximately 104,000 ounces of gold annually during its early production phase.